 Slings are handy items, and so are a number of different accessories.
 This includes mounting bipods.
-This is nearly impossible when it comes to a standard Mosin Nagants, but adding adapters or even picatinny rails make it possible to mount a good bipod without issue.
+This is nearly impossible when it comes to a standard Mosin Nagants, but adding adapters or even Picatinny rails makes it possible to mount a good bipod without issue.

 Mosin Stock Options

 So we’ve covered the reasons why to change your stock, and what you can gain from it.
 Talking about all that is nice, but I wouldn’t leave you hanging without providing a few examples.
 The models I’ve chosen have a good reputation and do fulfill a large variety of the reasons we listed for changing your stock in the first place.

 Mosin Archangel Stock